Read news, updates and insights about Opus, Vehicle Inspection and Intelligent Vehicle Support.

 We will defend our market position in the U.S. and Sweden to secure strong cash flow.
-We will aim for an EBITDA margin of over 20% in the U.S. and over 15% in Sweden.
+We will aim for an EBITA margin of over 15% in the U.S. & Asia and over 10% in Sweden.
 We will achieve this through low operating expenses and further productivity gains, leveraging our industry leading in-house R&D resources for competitive advantage.
 We will also maintain our position as a leader in advanced diagnostics, programming and remote support for the automotive service industry.

 We will grow our Vehicle Inspection business, primarily in middle-income countries, where we see potential, focusing on Latin America and Asia.
 Growth in these markets will be driven by a growing vehicle fleet and by an increasing government desire to implement vehicle inspection programs.
 We will also focus on expanding our EaaS business model in those markets where it applies.
 Opus IVS will expand into the collision scanning market in the U.S. with our new DriveCrash product.

 Our Intelligent Vehicle Support division will develop new markets in innovative technologies and services for the automotive aftermarket, including programming, diagnostics and vehicle communications.
 Innovative product development, driven by increasing vehicle complexity, will provide competitive advantages and generate continued growth.